AmazinAxel/mk-help-bot/README.md

 Go to the Installation tab and click 'copy' on the install tab.
 Open the link and add the bot to the server.

+Use `bun run dev` to start the dev server and visit the hosted link to register the command.
+Use `bun run deploy` to deploy the application to Cloudflare.
+Change the endpoint URL to point toward the Worker.

 ## 🧑‍💻 Useful commands

 `bun run deploy` **- deploy the worker**
 `bun run dev` - start the development server on :4040

 `bun run ngrok` - run an ngrok server for quick local development (requires dev server to be running) `bun run lint` - lint the codebase